-One of our most popular events, the Portland General Electric/SOLVE Starlight Parade offers funky, eclectic fun for everyone.
+The Portland General Electric/SOLVE Starlight Parade offers funky, eclectic fun for everyone.
 From traditional marching bands and flood-lit floats, to glow-in-the-dark umbrellas and unique hand-built entries, you’ll see the best of Portland’s diverse community groups (and surrounding Northwest region) together in one whimsical pageant.
-2018 makes for an exciting Starlight Parade as it celebrates more than 40 years in the city of Portland!
+2020 makes for an exciting Starlight Parade as it celebrates more than 40 years in the city of Portland.

 The 3-Course Challenge features three distinct courses with varying degrees of difficulty: easy, moderate, and difficult.
 Each of the races are run on grass, dirt, sand roads and trails; no pavement, though there is a little mud.
 Okay, more than a little.
 A giant mud hole, nicknamed "Clear Lake" is the highlight of the course for most of the runners.
 The mud on their faces, splashed across their competitor's number, and coating their running shoes is like battle scars at the end of the race, symbol of victory, proof of their conquering the quest!
 The Last Regiment drums the sound of victory!Camp Rilea

 The Last Regiment is currently raising money to travel to New York to represent Portland, OR and the Syncopated Drumming community at large in the Oct.
 31st Halloween Parade...under a FULL MOON!

 Find out how you can be a part of the action and help our group get to New York!